 The Dangers of Using Drugs or Alcohol as a Cancer Patient

-In addition to the general risks associated with drug and alcohol use, cancer patients face complications that are specific to the disease and treatment.
-Certain drugs of use may reduce the efficacy of cancer treatments or therapies.
+In addition to the general risks associated with drug and alcohol abuse, cancer patients face complications that are specific to the disease and treatment.
+Certain drugs may reduce the efficacy of cancer treatments or therapies.
 Others may cause side effects similar to those caused by drug use, such as nausea and vomiting.

-Furthermore, certain forms of substance use are associated with an increased risk of cancer.
+Furthermore, certain forms of substance abuse are associated with an increased risk of cancer.
 Using marijuana is believed to increase cancer risk.
-Alcohol use is linked to various cancers, including those of the head and neck.
+Alcohol abuse is linked to various cancers, including those of the head and neck.

 The level of treatment an individual with a cancer diagnosis can receive varies.
 Acute cases may not permit individuals to enroll in an inpatient, residential program.
 In these instances, the hospital will likely refer a person to an in-house treatment program.
 Individuals who have stabilized may be able to engage in outpatient treatment.
 Once a person has remained cancer-free and stable for a significant amount of time, they may be able to seek inpatient services, such as the one at Vertava Health.